 If a 1040EZ is all you need to file, TaxSlayer will help you do it online for free.

-The Free Basic Edition offers a deduction finder, and you can add your state return for $23.99.
+The Free Basic Edition offers a deduction finder, and you can add your state return at no charge.

 Active-duty military members save 50% on any preparation and filing package through TaxSlayer offers, including state returns.

 If you simply need to file a 1040EZ/A, federal and state returns are free with TaxAct.